Alaska book ban vote draws attention of hometown rockers

 “I think when it comes to stories and to books, we’re storytellers.
 You know, we’re songwriters and we’re storytellers and we take the situations and the experiences and the people that we meet and we kind of turn those into the stories that we carry on with us to the next place and to the next town.
 Storytelling is just kind of sacred to us and it just hits really close to home.”

 District spokeswoman Jillian Morrissey declined to comment on the offer by Portugal.
 The Man.
-The books remain in the district's libraries, she told The Associated Press.
+The books remain in district libraries, she told The Associated Press.

 The National Coalition Against Censorship has asked the school board to reverse its decision.